PonjavicLab/PiFocus/README.md

 ### Raspberry PI
 If using the recommended OV9281 camera that is compatible with Raspberry PI, upload the SD card image from the PiFocus github page and run the Raspberry PI imager.

-This is setup with a PiFocus user with the password PiFocus.
+This is setup with a PiFocus user with the password pifocus.

 To use the camera, go into terminal